wikasithawsh/AWS_Data_Eng_ExamPrep/AWS-Lambda.md

          sudo snap install postman
    -------------------------------------------------
   ## 6: Environment variables
+        environment variables in AWS Lambda enhances security, flexibility, and scalability, allowing you to manage configurations easily across multiple environments.\

    ![image](https://github.com/user-attachments/assets/91ccb714-c088-4cb0-9a1e-e8a1ab12f636)

    Now we can use the env variable in lambda code